Applying and Admissions

 Unfortunately, no. We have a small program that is quite interactive.
 We do not allow any visitors in courses as it can be disruptive to the learning process.
 As an alternative, we suggest that interested students attend one of our information sessions, which can provide you with more targeted information, and allow you to ask questions to the director of the program.

-No, we do not require the Psychology subject test.
+No, we do not require the GRE or GMAT test.

 Where can I take my prerequisites?

 Prerequisites may not be taken at NYU, however, you may take the prerequisites at any degree-awarding college or university.
 We do find online courses to be an acceptable and more accessible alternative.
 An online course must be affiliated with a non-profit degree-awarding college or university that has a physical campus.
-We recommend the following courses:
+We do not accept Coursera courses.
+We recommend the following online courses:

 University of Texas Extension: